playcanvas/developer.playcanvas.com/content/en/user-manual/glossary.md

 <h2 id="scene">Scene</h2>
 A Scene is a collection of Entity data, Art data and Code data which can be loaded as a unit.
 A Scene may represent your entire game, or just a single level or part of your game.

+<h2 id="template">Template</h2>
+A Template is an Asset that contains a piece of an Entity hierarchy.
+It has a root Entity and can have any number of children.
+A Template is a reusable Entity that you can instantiate dynamically at runtime or place multiple instances of it in your Scene.
+When you change the Template Asset all instances of the Template will also change.

 <h2 id="editor">PlayCanvas Editor</h2>
 The PlayCanvas Editor is a visual editing tool which can be used by members of your development team to edit [Scenes][11].
 The PlayCanvas Editor is used to manipulate [Entities][12]